Out-of-Variable Generalization for Discriminative Models: Out-of-Variable Generalization

-Structural causal model (SCM) \cite{pearl2009causality} establishes a mathematical framework modelling causal relationships exist in Nature and ICM principle \cite{schoelkopf2021} postulates that true causal mechanisms should be independent of each other.
-Prior work \cite{Peters2016, HeinzeDeml2018, arjovsky2019invariant, Carulla2018} about causality and generalization exploit the invariance property of causal mechanisms across domains.
-Beyond causal frameworks, learning distributed representations \cite{Bengio2013, SutMilSchBau19}, e.g. taking the form of Eq.~\ref{eq:markov-factorization}, has also long been argued to offer advantages in efficient parameter estimation \cite{Koller2010, coates2011importance} and interpretability \cite{jolliffe2005principal, locatello2019challenging}.
-In this paper, we highlight another advantage:
+Before defining \textit{OOV} generalization, we begin by motivating the problem.
+Probabilistic representations (such as the Markov factorization Eq.~\ref{eq:markov-factorization}) have been argued to offer advantages for probabilistic inference \citep{Koller2010} and interpretability.
+We highlight that in addition, \textit{the Markov factorization frees us from the need of observing all variables of interest at the same time:}

-\textbf{Observation} For each observed variable $i$, suppose there exists some environment that contains $X_i$ and its causal parents $\textbf{PA}_i^\mathcal{G}$.
-Then by Eq.~\ref{eq:markov-factorization}, one can recover the joint distribution by piecing together learnt conditional distributions $p(x_i \mid \textbf{pa}_i^\mathcal{G})$ in each environment, even though there may never exist an environment that contains all variables of interest at once.
-This phenomenon also occurs in undirected probabilistic graphical models \cite{Koller2010}, where the joint distribution\footnote{The joint distribution can be represented as $p(x_1, \dots, x_n) = \frac{1}{Z} \prod_{c \in \text{cliques}} \Psi_c(x_c)$. } is recoverable given potentials learnt from environments that only contain variables appearing in each clique.
+\begin{observation}[Estimating the joint via causal modules] Suppose that we have knowledge of the causal DAG and would like to estimate the joint density $p$.
+Provided that for each variable $X_i$, we observe an environment containing $X_i$ and its causal parents, we can recover the joint density by multiplying (according to Eq.~\ref{eq:markov-factorization}) the conditionals $p(x_i \mid \textbf{pa}_i^\mathcal{G})$ estimated separately in the environments. \end{observation} This phenomenon also occurs in undirected probabilistic graphical models , where the joint density $p(x_1, \dots, x_n) = \frac{1}{Z} \prod_{c \in \text{cliques}} \Psi_c(x_c)$ is recoverable given potentials learnt from environments that contain the variables appearing in each clique.
+The above are the simplest cases of OOV generalization, yet they already illustrate that causal assumptions can help.
+We will study a more subtle case below.